gkudos/qgis-cartodb/README.md

 ## Help Wanted

-Any idea, issue or comment, Please open an issue with related label.
-You want to contribute?
+Any idea, issue or comment?, Please open an issue with related label.
+Do You want to contribute?
 Fork this project and get to work.
-All help is welcomed.
+Your time and help is greatly appreciated.

 Please check our [Contributing Guide](CONTRIBUTING.md)